mossblaser/tram_timer/README.md

 for every platform on the entire network in a single large JSON blob too large to fit in RAM once deserialised.
 As a result, the firmware must incrementally read and parse the structure.

+For the benefit of future custodians of this device, details on flashing and configuring the firmware can be found in [firmare/README.md](./firmare/README.md)

 ### CAD